-Salaries shall be increased by 2% effective the pay period commencing January 1, 2014 for the term of this agreement.
+Salaries shall be increased by 2% effective the pay period commencing January 1, 2016 for the term of this agreement.
+Should another sworn group receive total compensation increases in excess of 2% the City will provide Local 4148 with an equivalent increase.
 Unit classifications shall be assigned to salary ranges as presented in Exhibit A.